Skip to main content

 As this pull request includes the stylesheets for the components individually, this will mean that both the radio stylesheet and the character count stylesheet will include the label component.

-This shouldn't make a difference in visual appearance of the site, since the stylesheets were included in alphabetical order and continue to do so.
-However, it means that there still is some CSS that is unnecessarily included twice.
+This shouldn't make a difference in visual appearance of the site, but does mean some CSS is unnecessarily included twice.

 The page sizes were calculated from individual compiled CSS files, so there still is a performance improvement - but it could be further improved.